 Ants often enter a home through cracks around windows or doors, but they can find numerous entrances to your home or building.
 Once inside, the growing ant colony can become a problem quickly, as ants mature from juveniles to adults within a matter of days.

 It is necessary to properly identify the ant species that you have in order to effectively eradicate them.
 Of the thousands of species of ants, the four listed below are the most commonly found in the United States.

 Carpenter Ants: are about five eighths inches long.
 They tend to burrow in damp wood but have also been known to damage solid wood.
 They do not eat the wood, but simply remove it in order to build a nest.

 Odorous House Ants: These ants often have very large mega-colonies and can literally move into your house overnight.
 They are the most common ant at the Jersey Shore.

 Pavement Ants: are about one-eighth inch long.
 They generally make their nests in pavement cracks and are also capable of infesting a building.

-Pharoah Ants: are about one-sixteenth inch long.
+Pharaoh Ants: are about one-sixteenth inch long.
 These ants are commonly found in hospitals and nursing homes, where they are are capable of transmitting Staphylecoccus and Psuedomonas infections.
-Pharoah Ants also invade restaurants, apartment buildings and similar dwellings.
+Pharaoh Ants also invade restaurants, apartment buildings and similar dwellings.